ktorio/ktor-documentation/topics/creating_interactive_website.md

 ### Serve the templated content {id="serve_template"}

 The overview page we just templated is the center point of our application.
 So, it would make sense to make it available under the `/` route.
-Let's add a route for it to the `routing` block inside our `Application.configureRouting()` (the `plugins/Routing.kt` file):
+Let's add a route for it to the `routing` block inside our `Application.configureRouting()`.
+Open the `plugins/Routing.kt` file and add the code below:

 ```kotlin